marywebby/py-prac/README.md

 - can see a lot of stuff in this chap used for leaderboards in games
 - on to the next!!!!🚀

+## chap 5 !!
+1 chap in 1 day!
+- allllll about conditional statements
+- really interesting to learn about all the different ways to add if/elif/else and when not to include if or else or elif
+- really started imagining using these different if statments in projects i want to do further down the road
+- busted out one whole chapter in one day and feeling very on top of it!